Gilaverbuch/FD_1D_WAVE/README.md

 # FD_1D_WAVE
-1D finite difference wave propagation..
+1D finite difference wave propagation.

 To compile the program run "make" in the terminal.
 It uses GNU g++ compiler.
 "./wave" will run the program.
 Results are saved to the results directory.